arobotchan/feed-reader/README.md

 ## How to run the Project?

 - Clone the repository and open index.html in your browser
-- Click [Here](https://arobotchan.github.io/feed-reader/) to run test application on your browser
+- Click [Here](https://arobotchan.github.io/feed-reader/) to run the test application on your browser

-# Tests
+## Tests

 * Test checks at least a single entry element within the feed container
 * RSS Feed has a name defined and is not empty